 Driver Education Waiver

-If you have a learner’s permit and are enrolled in an approved driver education program, you may take the driving skills test after your driver education program or when you apply for a probationary driver’s license at a license branch.
+If you have a learner’s permit and are enrolled in an approved driver education program, you may take the driving skills test with your behind-the-wheel provider after your driver education program or when you apply for a probationary driver’s license at a license branch.

 You must take the driving skills test at a license branch if any of the following situations occur: